 Favorite Movie/Book: The Breakfast Club (movie) / The Glass Castle and the Harry Potter series (books)

 Personal Hero: My mom, as she is the most selfless, kind and strong person I know.

-Hometown Fun Fact: NASA astronaut Scott Carpenter grew up in Boulder, CO.
-A local park named after him features a rocket-shaped climbing structure with a slide jetting out the side of it.
-I have fond memories of playing at Scott Carpenter Park as a child.
+Hometown Fun Fact: NASA astronaut Scott Carpenter, the fourth American astronaut to go into space, grew up in Boulder, CO and went to the Univeristy of Colorado.
+A local park and pool named after him features a rocket-shaped climbing structure with a slide jetting out the side of it.

 Favorite Thing to do in Colorado: A hike at Chautauqua Park in Boulder followed by brunch at Snooze AM Eatery.

 Why Vaccinate: On a volunteer medical trip to El Salvador, I worked as a Spanish language translator and saw first-hand the immense benefits that immunization can have on a community.
 All children, no matter their circumstances, should have the opportunity to be protected from preventable disease so that they can be healthy, happy and thrive in their environments.